GovTechSG/mcf-devops-checkin/README.md

 - - -

-# I'm Done
+# Done?

 Send the link to your GitLab repository to the person who requested you to engage in this check-in.

-If you're selected, you will be notified and requested to join us for a face-to-face interview session where we'll talk about what/why/how you've done and request you to make some changes in a live programming exercise.
+If you're selected, you will be notified and requested to join us for a face-to-face interview session where we'll talk about what/why/how you've done and request you to make some changes in a live programming exercise (please bring along a machine with a copy of your repository).

 - - -

 # License